BrianYang2013/Journey/README.md

 * [MACHINE LEARNING - DECISION TREES AND RANDOM FORESTS](https://www.safaribooksonline.com/library/view/machine-learning-/10000LCDTREES/)

 ## May, 2021
 * 2018: Machine-Learning-Notes repository turns into private per company request.
-I was ranked number 4 in IT, across the whole group and hundreds of PhDs.
-Not bad.
+In the first internal competition, I ranked number 4 in IT, 16 across the whole group and hundreds of PhDs, not bad.
 Lesson learn: I missed the data leakage, and also mess up in the stacking.
 My bad.
 * 2018: Prepare for Master program.
 Unfortunately it was interrupped by an international assignment.
 * 2018 April: Give a speech to 500 IT on the company IT day, talk about my machine learning journey.
 Public speaking is always scary.
 * 2018 June to 2020 Feb: Back to APAC to rebuild APAC ERP analytics team in Malaysia, Kuala Lumpur.